 Figure 2.
 Survival times were plotted as Kaplan-Meier graphs.
-Percentage of living patients (vertical axis) was plotted in dependence of time (horizontal axis).
-Patients without an observed event (death) who exited the study before the observation period ended have been censored.
-Censoring has been marked in the graphs.
-Survival times of different groups of Galectin expression have been compared.
-Cases displaying high Gal-1 expression in the stroma showed a significantly reduced outcome compared to cases with low Gal-1 expression in the stroma.
-(A) Cases with Gal-1 expression in the cytoplasm showed significantly reduced overall survival compared to cases without any Gal-1 expression in cytoplasm; (B) Cases without Gal-3 expression in nuclei showed significantly reduced overall survival compared to cases with nuclear Gal-3 expression; (C) Cases with high Gal-7 expression showed a significantly reduced overall survival and Gal-7 negative cases showed better overall survival, when compared to cases with low expression of Gal-7; (D) Galectin expression was determined in cytoplasm, nucleus, and stroma using Remmele (IR) scores.
+Percentage of living patients (vertical axis) was plotted against time (horizontal axis).
+Patients without an observed event (death) who exited the study before the observation period ended have been censored, as indicated in the graphs.
+Survival times of different groups stratified by galectin expression are compared.
+Galectin expression was determined in the cytoplasm, nucleus, and stroma using Remmele immunoreactive scores.
+(A) Cases displaying high Gal-1 expression in the stroma showed significantly reduced survival compared to cases with low Gal-1 expression in the stroma.
+(B) Cases with Gal-1 expression in the cytoplasm showed significantly reduced overall survival compared to cases without Gal-1 expression in the cytoplasm.
+(C) Cases without Gal-3 expression in the nucleus showed significantly reduced overall survival compared to cases with nuclear Gal-3 expression.
+(D) Cases with high Gal-7 expression showed significantly reduced overall survival and Gal-7-negative cases showed better overall survival when compared to cases with low expression of Gal-7.

 Table 2.
-Multivariate analysis.
+Multivariate analysis of prognostic factors for overall survival in ovarian cancer.

 HR = hazard ratio; CI = confidence interval

-2.2.
-Presence of Gal-3 in Nuclei Is A Positive Prognosticator in Ovarian Cancer
+Presence of Gal-3 in the nucleus is a positive prognostic indicator in ovarian cancer

-Gal-3 positive nuclei were observed in 83 (55%) out of 151 cases, while 96 cases (63.6%) showed cytoplasmic Gal-3 staining and 85 cases (56.3%) presented with Gal-3 positive peritumoral stroma (Figure 1).
-Median IR scores for Gal-3 in nuclei, cytoplasm, and stroma were 1, 2, and 1, respectively.
-Gal-3 staining showed correlations with clinical and pathological data (Table 3).
-Gal-3 expression in stroma and nucleus was different for several histological subtypes (p = 0.008, p = 0.013, respectively).
-Gal-3 stroma staining was stronger in serous and clear cell subtypes but weaker in endometrioid and mucinous subtypes, while nuclear Gal-3 staining was stronger in serous, clear cell, and mucinous subtypes but weaker in endometrioid subtype.
-Tumors rated as pT1 presented with significantly stronger nuclear Gal-3 staining than pT2 or higher staged cases (p = 0.042).
-We observed a correlation of Gal-3 in nucleus and cytoplasm with patients′ age (p = 0.022, p = 0.013, respectively), with higher IR scores for patients younger than 60 years.
-For our study panel, Gal-3 overexpression in the cytoplasm was not correlated with poorer outcome of ovarian cancer patients.
-Also, Gal-3 staining in the peritumoral stroma could not serve as a prognostic factor.
-However, nuclear Gal-3 expression could serve as a positive prognostic factor (Figure 2).
-Cases without Gal-3 expression in nuclei showed significantly reduced overall survival compared to cases with nuclear Gal-3 expression (p = 0.034).
-According to the results of a multivariate analysis, nuclear Gal-3 staining could not serve as an independent prognostic factor, probably due to its strong correlations with patients’ age, tumor stage, and histology (Table 2).
+Gal-3-positive nuclei were observed in 83 (55%) out of 151 cases, while 96 cases (63.6%) showed cytoplasmic Gal-3 staining and 85 cases (56.3%) presented with Gal-3-positive peritumoural stromae (Fig. 1).
+Median IR scores for Gal-3 in the nucleus, cytoplasm, and stroma were 1, 2, and 1, respectively.
+Gal-3 staining was correlated with clinical and pathological variables (Table 3).
+Gal-3 expression in the stroma and nucleus differed among different histological subtypes (p = 0.008 and p = 0.013, respectively).
+Gal-3 stromal staining was stronger in the serous and clear cell subtypes but weaker in the endometrioid and mucinous subtypes, while nuclear Gal-3 staining was stronger in the serous, clear cell, and mucinous subtypes but weaker in the endometrioid subtype.
+Tumours rated as pT1 presented with significantly stronger nuclear Gal-3 staining than those rated pT2 or higher (p = 0.042).
+We observed correlations between Gal-3 staining in the nucleus and cytoplasm with patient age (p = 0.022 and p = 0.013, respectively), observing higher IR scores for patients younger than 60.
+In our study panel, Gal-3 overexpression in the cytoplasm was not correlated with poorer outcomes in ovarian cancer patients.
+Similarly, Gal-3 staining in the peritumoural stroma was not observed to be a prognostic factor.
+In contrast, nuclear Gal-3 expression could serve as a positive prognostic factor (Fig. 2).
+Cases without Gal-3 expression in the nucleus showed significantly reduced overall survival compared to cases with nuclear Gal-3 expression (p = 0.034).
+According to the results of multivariate analysis, however, nuclear Gal-3 staining was not an independent prognostic factor, probably due to its strong correlations with patient age, tumour stage, and histology (Table 2).

 Table 3.
-Gal-3 staining correlated with clinical and pathological data.
+Correlations between Gal-3 staining and clinical and pathological factors.

-TNM staging was accomplished according to actual standards of UICC; pT1 = tumor stage 1; pT2+ = tumor stage 2 or higher; pN0 = lymph node stage 0; pNX = lymph node stage not evaluated; pN1 = lymph node stage 1; pM0 = distant metastasis stage 0; pMX = distant metastasis not evaluated; pM1 = distant metastasis stage 1; G1 = grade 1; G2+ = grade 2 or higher; NS = Not significant (p > 0.05).
+TNM staging was performed according to the standards of the UICC; pT1 = tumour stage 1; pT2+ = tumour stage 2 or higher; pN0 = lymph node stage 0; pNX = lymph node stage not evaluated; pN1 = lymph node stage 1; pM0 = distant metastasis stage 0; pMX = distant metastasis not evaluated; pM1 = distant metastasis stage 1; G1 = grade 1; G2+ = grade 2 or higher; NS = Not significant (p > 0.05).

-2.3.
-Gal-7 Expression Level Predicts Shortened Overall Survival in Ovarian Cancer
+Gal-7 expression levels predict overall survival in ovarian cancer